 Close Brothers has template contractual provisions which require suppliers to comply with laws and regulations, including the Modern Slavery Act.
 These are used wherever possible for new and renewed supplier relationships and include requirements for standards to be passed down the supply chain where appropriate.

-During the financial year ended 31 July 2018, Close Brothers took the following steps with the intention of further ensuring that slavery and human trafficking does not take place in its business or supply chains:
+During the financial year ending 31 July 2019, Close Brothers took the following steps with the intention of further ensuring that slavery and human trafficking does not take place in its business or supply chains:

 Group Chief Executive, Close Brothers Group plc